objectbox/objectbox-python/README.md

 Contributing
 ------------
-Currently, the Python binding is in it's very early stages and lots of features available in other languages is missing here.
+Currently, the Python binding is in its very early stages and lots of features available in other languages are missing.
-If you have requests for specific feature, please open an issue.
+If you have a request for a specific feature, please open an issue.
 If you want to contribute, please feel free to open a PR.
 In case it's a non-obvious contribution it might be better to discuss and align first in an issue.

 This repo uses `virtualenv` when installing packages so in case you don't have it yet: `pip install virtualenv`.